damirka/sui-notes/src/basic-syntax/drop-ability.md

  -->

 Move has a unique type system which allows defining *type abilities*.
 [In the previous section](./struct.md), we introduced the `struct` definition and how to use it.
 However, the instances of the `Artist` and `Record` structs had to be unpacked for the code to compile.
 This is default behavior of a struct without *abilities*.
-In this section, we introduce two abilities: `copy` and `drop`.
+In this section, we introduce the first ability - `drop`.

 ## Abilities syntax